 When it comes to anxiety, we need to look at it in two different ways.
 First off, there might be situations or things in our lives that in return might “cause” anxiety.
 However, in this article, we want to look at the other factor, meaning what might possibly “trigger” anxiety, the factors we usually overlook and fail to pay attention to.
 If we can identify some of these major hidden triggers, we can find ways to hopefully eliminate them from our lives.

-- Not socializing enough
+1. Not socializing enough

 We always hear about people feeling anxious or having panic attacks when they are in a crowded environment, but we fail to recognize that the complete opposite, can in fact trigger anxiety just the same.
 If we do not socialize enough, then we spend a lot of time on our own and with our own thoughts.

-It is good to know ourselves and listen to ourselves but every once in awhile we need to go back to our social lives in order to function healthily among people.
+It is good to know ourselves and listen to ourselves but every once in a while we need to go back to our social lives in order to function healthily among people.
 We also need this socializing to not lose touch with reality and be able to feel empathy for others.
 Spending more than enough time on our own, will eventually distort our thoughts and cause anxiety.

-- Not having motivation to do or achieve anything
+2. Not having motivation to do or achieve anything

 Not having a goal in life can be painful.
 We all need something to look forward to in order to achieve personal or spiritual growth.
 The lack of motivation can lead to depression as well as anxiety, as not knowing a clear path can create stress on an individual.

-- Not being able to handle stress
+3. Not being able to handle stress

 Mindfulness meditation would help keep you in the present moment and while practicing it, every time you find yourself going back to stressful thoughts, just let your brain freely go there, but tell yourself that these are situations and emotions you are now organizing, just like you are organizing a bookshelf.

-- Negative thinking
+4. Negative thinking

 Negative thinking is yet another big trigger for anxiety.
-Not only it makes you become a pessimistic person and puts you in a permanent panic mode, it also greatly lowers your frequency.
+Not only it makes you become a pessimistic person and puts you in a permanent panic mode, but it also greatly lowers your frequency.

-- Bad diet
+5. Bad diet

-Bad diet not only hurts our physical health but it also affects our mood.
-When we eat processed foods, foods that are salty or high in acid, we might feel certain physical symptoms that might mimic heart attack.
+A bad diet not only hurts our physical health but it also affects our mood.
+When we eat processed foods, foods that are salty or high in acid, we might feel certain physical symptoms that might mimic a heart attack.
 When you feel tightness in your chest and you are sweating, the first thing that will come to your mind will be the thought that something is wrong with your heart.

-- Positive changes in your life
+6. Positive changes in your life

 You did not read this part wrong.
 Sometimes when we want something so much and then we achieve it, the high amount of emotion can cause a certain imbalance in your system that can possibly trigger anxiety.
 Feeling so excited and not knowing what your next step will be or what the next day will bring, is enough stress, even though the event itself is a happy one.